- Home

 Changes to the contract after it is signed are referred to as ‘variations’.
 Variations should be kept to a minimum to avoid cost overruns and potential confusion on site.

 Failure to properly and accurately record and approve variations before they are implemented is one of the most common causes of serious building disputes.
-It is very important to both owners and building contractors to ensure these changes are properly documented.
+It is very important to ensure these changes are properly documented so everyone is on the same page.

 Documenting an agreed variation

-- the contractor must present the variation to you in writing
+- you must present the variation to the home owner in writing

-- you must agree to it in writing.
+- the home owner must agree to it in writing.

-The variation may be given to you (and you may respond):
+The variation may be given to the home owner (and the home owner needs to respond):

 - in person